matthewrossi/seapp/README.md

 Set up your local work environment to build the Android source files.
 See [Establishing a Build Environment](https://source.android.com/setup/build/initializing) for installation instructions by operating system.

-Download the source tree for a specific Android code-line.
+Download the source tree for the specific `android-8.1.0_r47` code-line, which is what this branch is based on.
 See [Downloading the Source](https://source.android.com/setup/build/downloading) for the step-by-step instructions.

 Finally, overwrite the AOSP files with the ones provided in this repository to